Home

 Represented by: I’m represented by the wonderful Jacinta di Mase.

 PhD: In March 2023, I submitted my PhD thesis on Handicraft and Storytelling in the Anthropocene to the Faculty of Arts and Education at Charles Sturt University, Bathurst.
-My supervisors are Dr Lachlan Brown and Dr Margaret Woodward.
+My supervisors were Dr Lachlan Brown and Dr Margaret Woodward.
 I had three external examiners; two passed me without alteration and the third gave me a pass with minor alterations.
-All good!
-Now just waiting for the ticking off of boxes.
-I should be able to call myself Dr Tracy Sorensen from Friday, February 2, 2024.
+I could start calling myself calling myself Dr Tracy Sorensen from Friday, February 2, 2024.
+If you’re interested, you can access my full Exegesis as published by the CSU library.
+Note: only the Exegesis is published this way; the text of the novel is embargoed indefinitely (that is, you’ve got to buy – or listen to – the book!).

-Environmental action: I’m an active member of Bathurst Community Climate Action Network and the craftivist group, the River Yarners.
+Environmental action: I’m a member of Bathurst Community Climate Action Network and the craftivist group, the River Yarners.

 OMG WTF.
 In the morning, I just a person with anaemia; by the afternoon I'd become a fully-fledged member of the Dangerously Ill club, but there was not, as yet, a diagnosis.